"I just want to play" Rusty Relaxed Jazz Karaoke Jams

 If you are visiting from outside Toronto you can also become a member and be scheduled to jam.
 Kay is a member from Melbourne Australia who jammed once.

-INDEX: (Handy index for first time readers.) ---- THESE JAMS ARE FUN AND DON'T WORRY ABOUT BEING RUSTY: ---- WHY INCLUDE JAZZ BACKING TRACKS LIKE KARAOKE: ---- HOW THE JAMS ARE ORGANIZED AND SCHEDULED: ---- INITIATING JAMS AT TWO LOCATIONS ANY DAY OF THE WEEK: ---- YOU DON’T NEED AN AMP: ---- HARD TO SETUP INSTRUMENTS: ---- ABOUT THE “BAND IN A BOX” (BIAB) SOFTWARE: ---- ABOUT MYSELF: ---- POTENTIAL ATTENDEES: ---- FAKE BOOKS/SONG BOOKS (CODE AND DESCRIPTION): ---- MY CURRENT SONGS (listed by the YCSJ website software):
+TABLE OF CONTENTS: ---- DON'T READ THIS LONG AD.
+LISTEN INSTEAD: ---- THESE JAMS ARE FUN AND DON'T WORRY ABOUT BEING RUSTY: ---- PRE-PLANNING MAKES THE JAMS SO MUCH MORE FUN & EXCITING: ---- WHY INCLUDE JAZZ BACKING TRACKS LIKE KARAOKE: ---- BIAB COUNTS IN EVERY SONG EVEN IF BACKING TRACKS ARE MUTED: ---- INITIATING JAMS AT THREE LOCATIONS: ---- YOU DON’T NEED AN AMP: ---- HARD TO SETUP INSTRUMENTS: ---- ABOUT THE “BAND IN A BOX” (BIAB) SOFTWARE: ---- ABOUT MYSELF: ---- POTENTIAL ATTENDEES: ---- FAKE BOOKS/SONG BOOKS (CODE AND DESCRIPTION): ---- MY CURRENT SONGS (listed by the YCSJ website software):

 HARD TO SETUP INSTRUMENTS: When you join the group there will be a little more information provided in the regular participation emails